-Do you need to protect personally identifiable information (PII), competition sensitive documents, and intellectual property?
+Do you need to protect personally identifiable information (PII), competition-sensitive documents, and intellectual property?
 If the answer is yes, can the tool provide those services?

 Read up on the experiences of other users and consult independent industry rating guides for tool performance.
 You won’t be sorry you did your homework.

 Secure File Sharing

-Failure to protect PII and violation of copyright infringement laws carry penalties (financial and corporate reputation), while failure to protect intellectual property (IP) can hurt the profitability of your company and result in litigation.
+Failure to protect PII and violation of copyright infringement laws carry penalties (financial and corporate reputation).
+In addition, failing to protect intellectual property (IP) can hurt the profitability of your company and result in litigation.

-The important consideration on your part as concerns access to the data repositories and what communication tools and methods you use to transmit sensitive data.
+The important consideration on your part concerns access to the data repositories and what communication tools and methods you use to transmit sensitive data.